Wee Cho Yaw: Challenges and succession

 In the mid-2000s, Wee faced a challenge to maintain his family's control over various companies in the UOB group amid a restructuring of the companies’ interlocking shareholdings.
 This situation arose after the government mandated that banks would have to reduce their shareholdings in non-core businesses to stipulated levels.
 As companies such as United Overseas Land (UOL), Overseas Union Enterprise (OUE), United Industrial Corporation (UIC) and Haw Par Corporation held stakes in UOB and vice versa, the loss of any one would weaken the Wee family's control of the group and even the core business of UOB.
 Wee however managed to fend off a bid for UOL from government investment company Temasek Holdings as well as maintain control of UIC, after Filipino billionaire John Gokongwei’s failed takeover attempt.

 In November 2006, Wee received the inaugural Credit Suisse-Ernst & Young Lifetime Achievement Award for his pioneering work in Singapore's financial industry.
 A newspaper report then named him the best paid local banking executive, with a remuneration of between S$9 million and S$9.25 million in 2006.

 At UOB's 65th annual meeting in April 2007, Wee stepped down as the bank's chief executive officer and was succeeded by his eldest son Ee Cheong.
 He remained as chairman of UOB, which he had grown into Singapore's largest bank by market capitalisation with more than 500 branches and offices in 18 countries.

+In 2017, it was announced that Wee will step down from UOB in April 2018 but remained as chairman emeritus and honorary adviser to the board.